mklabs/h5bp-docs/readme.md

 ### Configuration

 The following is a list of the currently supported configuration options.
-These can all be specified by creating a config.yml (now a bacic commonjs module) file in the site’s root directory.
+These can all be specified by creating a config.js (a bacic commonjs module) file in the site’s root directory.
 There are also flags for the h5bp executable which are described below next to their respective configuration options.
 The order of precedence for conflicting settings is:

 * Command-line flags
-* todo: Configuration file settings (config.yml)
+* Local configuration file settings (`--config path/to/config.js`)
 * Defaults (conf/config.js)

 ```javascript